Buying

 • % of joint procurement initiatives with other teams

 As technology reshapes procurement, the need for skilled, forward-looking professionals has never been greater.
-Procurement talent development is about building teams equipped to handle AI-driven analytics, supplier innovation, and strategic sourcing.
-Investing in skills, leadership, and career growth ensures procurement remains future-ready.
+Building teams equipped to handle AI-driven analytics, supplier innovation, and strategic sourcing keeps procurement future-ready.

 Why it matters: